 Denis Shapovalov has one of the most deadly backhands on the tour which has helped him get into the top 20 of the ATP Ranking.

-In 2021, Denis Shapovalov started to show signs that he will be a future grand slam winner with a semi-final run at the Wimbledon championships.
+In 2021, Denis Shapovalov started to show signs that he could be a future grand slam winner with a semi-final run at the Wimbledon Championships.

 6. Grigor Dimitrov

 Grigor Dimitrov has often said that his favorite shot to hit is his backhand and by watching the video above you can easily see why he thinks this.

 Early in his career, Grigor Dimitrov was nicknamed “Baby Fed” due to the similarities between himself and Roger Federer in terms of style and technique.

 7. Richard Gasquet

 Richard Gasquet’s best years on tour may be behind him but his backhand is still one of the best on the ATP tour and a thing to behold.

 Unlike many of the other players on this list, Daniel Evans prefers to hit a slice on his backhand rather than hitting a topspin backhand.